SKINCARE GUIDE for Mandelic Acid. What it is and how to use it.

 MANDELIC ACID TIPS FOR BEST USE

-- Skin using AHAs, including Mandelic Acid, is more sensitive to light.
+- Skin using any acid are more sensitive to light.
 Always wear sunscreen

 - To avoid irritation, choose products with 10% or less Mandelic Acid concentrations